arqmain/TEXT_MINING/R/Tweets_Deputies_Chile/README.md

-# Data Science: Some Results of Text Mining on Tweets Deputies Chile 2018
+# Text Mining: Some Results of Text Mining on Tweets Deputies Chile 2018

 <br>